The Fed Blinks: Investors Get What They Want Again

-thesis: The market has gotten the fed to hold off on a second interest rate hike this year.
+The market has gotten the Fed to hold off on a second interest rate hike this year.
 Again, we see the Fed accommodating stock investors.
 However, even Fed officials are questioning their ability to manage the end of this unprecedented period of excess liquidity.

-The fed blinks again:
+The Fed blinks again:

-... current trading in the fed funds futures market indicates that the U.S. central bank will not be able to enact the two additional rate hikesthat officials have indicated are on the way this year.
+... current trading in the fed funds futures market indicates that the U.S. central bank will not be able to enact the two additional rate hikes that officials have indicated are on the way this year.

 As of Thursday afternoon, market indications were for a 57.3 percent chance of a quarter-point increase in the benchmark short-term rate in June, while there's just a 41.1 percent probability that it would move again in December.
 The June probability was less than 50 percent on Wednesday but rose Thursday on the heels of better-than-expected 0.4 percent growth in the leading economic indicators barometer and a stock market rally.